jonleopard/dotfiles/README.md

 ## Download and Stage Files

-If you are just setting up a new machine, you might not already have git installed.
-If this is the case, then run the cURL command in your home `$HOME` directory.
-If you already have git, then use git clone.
-It's imperative you place the dotfiles folder into your home directory.
-Not sure where that is?
-Run `echo $HOME`.
-Read [Dotfile Management](https://github.com/jonleopard/dotfiles#dotfile-management) for more details.
+If you are on a new machine, then you might need to install git.
+You can also use the cURL command.
+Whatever method you chose, make sure the files get put in your `$HOME` directory.
+If you aren't sure where that is, run `echo $HOME`.

 **git**